-The Real-Time option bypasses the buffer for a specific channel.
-During normal operation, all incoming NMEA sentences are stored in a channel buffer, which holds approximately 2 seconds of NMEA.
+The Real-Time option bypasses the buffer on a specific channel.
+In normal operation, all incoming NMEA sentences are stored in a buffer, one for each channel, which holds approximately 2 seconds of NMEA.
 In situations with heavy NMEA traffic, these buffers can be filled up quite rapidly until an overflow occurs (read LED blinks).
-Normally an overflow situation is not dangerous, it merely means that every now and then an incoming NMEA sentence is discarded because the buffer has no room left to store the entire sentence.
+Normally an overflow situation is not dangerous, it only means that every now and then an incoming NMEA sentence is discarded because the buffer has no room left to store the entire sentence.

-However, when a fluxgate or gyrocompass is connected, which sends it's position 10 or 20 times per second, the corresponding input buffer on the multiplexer is filled up constantly.
-Together with NMEA data from other instruments, the total amount of data passing through the multiplexer gets so high that almost all used inputs are in constant overflow, resulting in an unacceptable delay of information of up to 12 seconds.
-This renders the compass heading useless for an autopilot.
+However, when a fluxgate or gyrocompass is connected, which sends it's heading 10 or 20 times per second, the corresponding input buffer on the multiplexer is filled up constantly.
+Together with NMEA data from other instruments, the total amount of data passing through the multiplexer gets so high that almost all used inputs are in constant overflow, resulting in an unacceptable delay of information of up to 20 seconds.
+This makes it impossible for an autopilot to steer on a compass heading.

 By enabling the Real-Time option on a channel that is connected to a compass, the buffer on that channel is bypassed and the NMEA data from the compass is passed through the multiplexer immediately.
-Some NMEA sentences from the compass will be discarded when the multiplexer is servicing another channel but the sentences that are passed are always up to date instead of 12 seconds delayed.
+Some NMEA sentences will be discarded when the multiplexer is servicing another channel, but this is far less of a problem than having a 20 second delay in the heading information.

-The overflow indicators on the MPX-Config screen can be used to determine which channel is causing the overflow.
+The overflow indicators on the MPX-Config screen can also be used to determine which channel is causing the overflow.
 The LED corresponding to the compass channel will be lit almost continuously.
+See the section Operation for ways to prevent an overflow.